Doracamom: Joint 3D Detection and Occupancy Prediction with Multi-view 4D Radars and Cameras for Omnidirectional Perception: Methodology

 \subsection{Coarse Voxel Queries Generator}

 We formulate the 3D voxel queries in space as $\mathcal{Q}\in\mathbb{R}^{ C \times H_V\times W_V\times Z_V}$, where $(H_V,W_V,Z_V)$ denotes the voxel grid resolution.
 To reduce computational overhead, we set the BEV plane resolution of the voxel grid as $(H_V,W_V)=(\frac{H}{2},\frac{W}{2})$.
-While existing approaches \cite{surroundocc, wang2024panoocc} conventionally utilize random initialization for voxel query generation, this methodology potentially introduces additional complexity to the model training process.
+While existing approaches \cite{surroundocc, wang2024panoocc} conventionally utilize random initialization for voxel query generation, this methodology can hinder training efficiency and limit final performance, as the model must learn scene representations without any initial guidance.
 To address this limitation and enhance the fidelity of view transformation, we introduce a novel initialization method that integrates geometric priors derived from 4D radar data with semantic features extracted from images.
 This integration enables the generation of coarse-grained voxel queries with both geometric and semantic priors, establishing a more robust foundation for subsequent refinement procedures.
 Inspired by \cite{harley2023simplebev, fastocc}, we design a voxel query initialization pipeline as followings.

 In the radar feature processing phase, we initially transform the radar BEV features $\mathcal{F}_R$ through \textit{Bilinear Interpolation} to align with the voxel grid, yielding $\mathcal{F}_{R}^{'}\in\mathbb{R}^{C_R \times H_V\times W_V}$.
 Subsequently, we further optimize the feature channels using a Conv-BN-ReLU (CBR).
 By applying a simple \textit{"unsqueeze"} operation to expand the 2D BEV features along the height dimension, we obtain the radar 3D voxel features $\mathcal{Q}_R$, which can be mathematically expressed as: